jeevanjohnson/local-osu-server/README.md

 (Not listed in any specifc order)

-- Funorange speed up map status (read above)
 - Updated PP system
-- Ingame menus (includes like change pfp button or smth)
 - Alternative to `glob`
 - Better logging

 # Maybes

 - Support other modes?
-- Local API for other external program uses (programs that do this are gosumemory)
-- Local website for viewing profile?
-(Would take a while because frontend knowledge is not high)